awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
 For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to AWS Directory Service:
-+ **AWSDirectoryServiceReadOnlyAccess** – Grants a user or group read\-only access to all AWS Directory Service resources, EC2 subnets, EC2 network interfaces, and AWS SNS topics and subscriptions for the root AWS account\.
++ **AWSDirectoryServiceReadOnlyAccess** – Grants a user or group read\-only access to all AWS Directory Service resources, EC2 subnets, EC2 network interfaces, and Amazon Simple Notification Service \(Amazon SNS\) topics and subscriptions for the root AWS account\.
 For more information, see [Using AWS Managed Policies with AWS Directory Service](ms_ad_managed_policies.md)\.
 + **AWSDirectoryServiceFullAccess** – Grants a user or group the following:
   + Full access to AWS Directory Service
   + Access to key Amazon EC2 services required to use AWS Directory Service
-  + Ability to list Amazon Simple Notification Service topics
+  + Ability to list Amazon SNS topics
-  + Ability to create, manage, and delete Amazon Simple Notification Service topics with a name beginning with “DirectoryMonitoring”
+  + Ability to create, manage, and delete Amazon SNS topics with a name beginning with “DirectoryMonitoring”

   For more information, see [Using AWS Managed Policies with AWS Directory Service](ms_ad_managed_policies.md)\.

-In addition, there are other AWS\-managed policies that are suitable for use with other IAM roles\.
-These policies are assigned to the roles associated with users in your AWS Directory Service directory and are required in order for those users to have access to other AWS resources, such as Amazon EC2\.
+In addition, there are other AWS managed policies that are suitable for use with other IAM roles\.
+These policies are assigned to the roles that are associated with users in your AWS Directory Service directory\.
+These policies are required for those users to have access to other AWS resources, such as Amazon EC2\.
 For more information, see [Grant Users and Groups Access to AWS Resources](ms_ad_manage_roles.md)\.

 You can also create custom IAM policies that allow users to access the required API actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.